 Nutrition education will be offered in the School cafeteria as well as in the classroom, with coordination between School food service staff and teachers.
 Teachers can display posters, videos, websites, etc. on nutrition topics and send materials home to involve parents.

 Participation in USDA nutrition programs is encouraged as the School conducts nutrition education activities and promotions that involve students, parents, and the community.
-The School nutrition team responsible for these activities will be composed of child nutrition services staff, student services staff, school nurses, health teachers, and physical education coaches.
+The School Nutrition Committee described in Policy 8210 will be responsible for these activities.

 School Community